scigem/PynamiX/README.md

 cd docs
 make html
 ```
 Once these are built, you can commit and push the changes to github to have them refreshed on github pages.
+You can also view them locally.

 ## Roadmap